izmailoff/mqtt-mongo/README.md

 [![Coverage Status](https://coveralls.io/repos/izmailoff/mqtt-mongo/badge.svg?branch=master)](https://coveralls.io/r/izmailoff/mqtt-mongo?branch=master)

 # MQTT-Mongo
-This is a generic service that subscribes to MQQT broker and saves messages to MongoDB.
+This is a generic service that subscribes to MQTT broker and saves messages to MongoDB.

-TODO: ... more details later...
+Say you have an MQTT broker that receives messages and you want those messages to be saved in MongoDB.
+This service should be an ideal fit for such purpose.
+You can save a message in either `String`, `JSON` or `Binary` format to one or more collections.

+This service follows [Reactive Application Design](http://www.reactivemanifesto.org), i.e. responsive, resilient, elastic, message driven.
+What that means that it should work fast and be able to recover from errors.

 # Installation
 This section describes steps required to build, configure and run the application.